 After completing the project and receiving Stewardship Grant payment, maintain the project for a minimum of 5 years and participate in BCWD’s outreach and project sharing efforts.

 These grants are awarded on a first come - first serve basis to eligible and complete applications.
-As of January, there are still 30 grants available.
+There are still funds available.

 Eligibility